Altinn/altinn-broker/README.md

 The solution uses Flyway to run migrations.
 The migration scripts can be found in /src/Altinn.Broker.Persistence/Migrations.
 Script naming must follow the convention "V${four-digit-version-number}__${name}".
 If you need to re-initialize the database during local development, you can delete the database container and re-run docker compose.

+### Formatting

+Formatting of the code base is handled by Dotnet format.
+[See how to configure it to format-on-save in Visual Studio here.](https://learn.microsoft.com/en-us/community/content/how-to-enforce-dotnet-format-using-editorconfig-github-actions#3---formatting-your-code-locally)